emanalytic/Perceptual-Losses-Neural-Style-Transfer/README.md

 ```

 ## Hardware and GPU Utilization
-This project has been tested on an NVIDIA GeForce GTX 1650 GPU with 4GB VRAM.
-For larger dataset or more complex model, you can utilize Kaggle's Tesla GPUs, which provide 16GB of VRAM for training.
+For this project, I used an NVIDIA GeForce GTX 1650 GPU with 4GB VRAM to train on a smaller patch of about 40K images.
+However, the full training was done on 82K images from the COCO dataset.
+If you don’t have a GPU, you can use Kaggle’s Tesla GPUs, which come with 16GB of VRAM.
+They’re pretty fast, and the best part is that you don’t need to download the datasets locally it’s all handled on the platform!

 ## Install PyTorch for Your GPU
 Ensure you install the version of PyTorch compatible with your GPU.